-To connect these fittings to the access service ports, remove the protective sealing caps from the ports.
+To connect these fittings to the access service ports; remove the protective sealing caps from the ports.
 Note that the ports are of different sizes.
 The larger diameter port is the discharge side and the smaller port is the suction side.
 Pull back the collar on the connecting valve and push it over the appropriate access port.
 Turn the connecting valve clockwise to open.
-During the service operation, these valves are left open.
+It is important to open each connecting valve carefully.
+Do not force valve or turn it to it's stop.
+Forcing the connecting valve will bend the service port core valve causing a leak.
+During the service operation these valves are left open.
 Control of refrigerant and vacuum is by the manifold hand wheels.

-To install gauges on a charged system, with the system off, attach the connecting valves to the access service ports.
+TO INSTALL GAUGES ON A CHARGED SYSTEM, with the system off, attach the connecting valves to the access service ports.
 Proceed to "Venting the Gauge Set".